latentai/example-applications/setup_scripts/agx_nx/README.md

 1. Start with a fresh install of Jetpack by reflashing your device according to the [Nvidia Developer Kit instructions](https://developer.nvidia.com/embedded/jetpack).  *CAUTION:* if you attempt these steps on anything other than a fresh install, at the very least remove any existing `latentai` entries from `/etc/apt/sources.list.d` before proceeding to the next step.
 2. Add the Latent AI apt server:<br>
 `wget -qO - https://public.latentai.io/add_apt_repository | sudo bash`
-3. Install one of the following Latent AI LOR dependency install scripts:<br>
+3. Install one of the following LOR dependency install scripts:<br>
 `./install-lor-deps-jp46.sh` (for Jetpack 4.6.x)<br>
 `./install-lor-deps-jp50.sh` (for Jetpack 5)
-4. Copy the appropriate LOR server from the LEIP SDK `/latentai/packages/` directory to the target device
+4. Copy the appropriate LOR server from the LEIP Compiler Framework `/latentai/packages/` directory to the target device
 5. Install the LOR using:<br>
 `pip3 install <LOR.whl file>`
 7. SKIP THIS STEP FOR JETPACK 5: Install the additional dependencies for the example applications using:<br>